rancar2/Fully-Autonomous-Companies/README.md

 This repository contains a detailed breakdown of the steps and components required to build a meta-SaaS platform that is entirely managed by autonomous AI agents.
 The content is derived from a conversation with an AI assistant specializing in autonomous business creation.

-**This plan has been updated with a more robust and resilient strategy.
-Please start by reading the Fortified Strategy document.**

 ## 1. The Fortified Strategy

 *   [**Fortified Strategy for a Fully Autonomous Business**](./Fortified_Strategy.md): This document outlines the revised and more robust strategy for the autonomous meta-SaaS platform.
 It addresses the potential weaknesses in the initial plan by introducing a stronger governance model, enhanced security, and greater resilience against single points of failure.